 Retaining existing customers is simpler than searching for new ones.
 So, the guest turnover rate is an important property management Key Performance Indicator.

 Compare the new guests you have hosted over a year and differentiate those who have returned to your property for another stay.
 Find out the percentage of your repeat guests and compare it with your guest retention goals.

-The guest turnover KPI helps you benchmark the outcome of both your guest acquisition and guest retention efforts.
+The guest turnover KPI helps you benchmark the outcome of your guest acquisition and retention efforts.
 A low guest turnover rate can result from too much focus on attracting new clients and the underperformance of your guest retention programmes.

 Going through your guest reviews more closely can help you identify improvement areas and tell you how to fix them before losing more guests.